VeeraMallikarjuna/M1_App_Periodictable/5_Report/README.md

 You should know the Name of the Element.
 ## Low Level Requirements:
 NO need of atomic weight and number of that element.

+## CONCLUSION
+ By giving the proper atomic name as the input , the web Application determine its atomic properties of that element.